Quillows have been featured in previous posts, but most were of polar fleece. I find quillow projects to be universally useful and always fun to make.

 Commercial pattern books have several versions of the most common size, 45″ x 72″, made of calicos.
 “Celebration,” a quilt featured in Lullaby Quilts by Margaret Boyles was the inspiration for the pieced top of this heirloom-style 33″ x 45″ baby-size quillow.

 The silky texture of dress weight champagne Swiss batiste, Liberty of London tanna Lawn, pima cotton and antique picture lace offer a special luxuriance to this little quilt.
-Because very few Liberty prints have a truely white background, the champagne color works perfectly with it.
+Because very few Liberty prints have a truly white background, the champagne color works perfectly with it.
 The solid rosy pink is pima cotton.

 It is my great hope that a variety of antique picture laces will soon be posted in my long-awaited and much delayed on-line “store” at this web site.
 If your interest is more immediate, please inquire.